Abhishek-Deshmukh/Documentation-Template/README.md

 For standalone formulas, you can use $$.
 For inline formulas, you must use \\() and \\).

-## To do before getting started with documentation
-- Add in the logo in website/img/favicon
-- Update the website/siteConfig.js file
-- Update the website/core/footer.js file
-- Update the website/pages/en/\*.js

-## Adding a new file
+## Adding a new file/page

 - Add it in website/sidebars.js
 - Make the file in ./docs

+## To do before getting started with documentation

+- [ ] Add in the logo in website/img/favicon
+- [ ] Update the website/siteConfig.js file
+- [ ] Update the website/core/footer.js file
+- [ ] Update the website/pages/en/\*.js

 ### Friendly Advice and other things

 - To enable search feature checkout [this](https://docusaurus.io/docs/en/search) out.
 - Update the color scheme in siteConfig.js and website/static/css/custom.css.
 We don't want all the documentations to look the same now, do we :)
 - Keep the documentation folder in the same repository as the actual code it makes it easier of the developer to update it directly.
 Use [submodules](https://github.blog/2016-02-01-working-with-submodules) for better version control.